Students Gain Global Perspective Through Medicine in Mexico

 I highly recommend that any Carroll student interested in this experience apply and see for themselves how impactful this experience truly is.”

-~ Emma Barron, Whitefish, Montana, Class of 2026, Health Sciences and Public Health majors, Biology minor, Pre-Physician Assistant Pathway
+~ Emma Barron, senior, Whitefish, MT, Health Sciences and Public Health majors, Biology minor, Pre-Physician Assistant Pathway

 “The Medicine in Mexico trip was truly a life-changing experience.
 I had the opportunity to learn so much about medicine from the incredible healthcare professionals we worked alongside.
 During this trip, I learned to step outside of my comfort zone by using my Spanish to build relationships with the community at Santa Maria and to assist in medical examinations.
 Additionally, I gained a deeper understanding of what medicine truly means—not only treating patients’ health conditions, but also showing the people we serve as healthcare providers that we care about them.”

-~ Walker Jump, Coeur d’Alene, Idaho, Class of 2026, Major: Health Sciences (Pre-Med) major; Chemistry & Spanish minors
+~ Walker Jump, senior, Coeur d’Alene, ID, Health Sciences (Pre-Med) major, Chemistry & Spanish minors

 Outside of clinic hours, the group immersed themselves in the cultural and historical richness of the region.
 They toured the Basilica de la Virgen de los Dolores de Soriano in Colón, enjoyed meals from a local family street vendor, and spent a day exploring Querétaro, including visits to the Catedral de Querétaro, San Felipe Neri, and the Convento de la Santa Cruz.
 Students learned about the convent’s role in Mexican history, including its connection to the Mexican Revolution and the final days of Emperor Maximilian I in 1867.
 The trip concluded with a celebratory meal shared with Fr.
 Dan before departing the following day.